 What is it like to live in Traverse City?

 If the quality of life ranks first on your “must-have” list as you shop for a permanent or vacation home, you would be hard-pressed to find an equal to the city proclaimed Liveability's “2016 Best Small Town in America.”
 Not much has changed since Liveability posted that rave review.

 Traverse City remains a jewel in terms of diversity in housing and neighborhoods, so no matter what lifestyle you seek, you will find it here.
-Friendly neighborhoods, historic buildings, lush parks, superior recreational and cultural choices abound as do the specific property choices profiled below.
+Friendly neighborhoods, historic buildings, golf course homes, lush parks, superior recreational and cultural choices abound as do the specific property choices profiled below.